Experience the joy of creation, and shaping things out of simple materials.

 Your instructor will provide:

-- The instructors will have limited supplies of yarn which can be purchased from her directly during the class.
+- The instructors will have limited supplies of yarn which can be purchased from them directly during the class.
 If you may be interested, bring additional cash.

 Students are asked to bring: